 Gas is a major expense for most of us, and you may feel like there is nothing you can do about it since you need to get around and you have no control over gas prices.
-But the truth is, there are a number of different ways that you can reduce the amount of money you spend each month on gas.
+But the truth is, there are a number of different ways that you can save money on gas.

 In this article we’ll look at 20 different tips that will help you to save hundreds of dollars every year.

 Some are simply changes to the way to you buy gas.
 Some are changes to they way you drive or plan your trips.
 And others will be relevant to you when it comes time to buy a vehicle, whether it is new or used.